 All client/server communications use Ajax and JSON with minimal packet sizes to ensure optimal performance on 2G and 3G mobile networks.

-All features are load-on-demand to keep bandwidth usage to an absolute minimum, whilst still allowing all critical data to refresh at one minute intervals.
+All features are load-on-demand to keep bandwidth usage to an absolute minimum, whilst still allowing all critical data to refresh at up to one minute intervals.

-Once a minute the app pulls the latest data from the magnetometer array, DSCOVR, ACE and STEREO-A. The satellite data is adjusted for impact time at the Earth and sorted into order of arrival.
+Once a minute the app pulls the latest data from the magnetometer arrays, DSCOVR, ACE, the SDO and SOHO.
+The satellite data is adjusted for impact time at the Earth and sorted into order of arrival.
 This gives the most accurate possible picture of what is happening within the Earth's magnetosphere at any given moment.
 Additional derivative data are also calculated, including clock angle, dynamic pressure and energy transfer into the magnetotail.

-The app is automatically monitoring the data feeds for failure and will automatically switch in alternative sources in the event that a feed goes offline.
+The app is continually monitoring the data feeds for failure and will automatically switch in alternative sources in the event that a feed goes offline.

 The first iteration of my substorm tracker used a 2D signature scanner on every magnetometer feed.
 The signature scanner was analysing deflections on the magnetometer over time, to identify which phase of the substorm we were in.
 The outputs from the multiple 2D scanners were then combined to determine when the alerts needed to be issued.